-Network partitioning or the "Split Brain Syndrome" refers to the status where all communication channels have problems and the network between servers is partitioned.
+Network partitioning refers to the status where all communication channels have problems and the network between servers is partitioned.

-In a cluster system that is not equipped with solutions for the "Split Brain Syndrome," a failure on a communication channel cannot be distinguished from an error on a server.
+In a cluster system that is not equipped with solutions for network partitioning, a failure on a communication channel cannot be distinguished from an error on a server.
 This can cause data corruption brought by access from multiple servers to the same resource.
-ExpressCluster, on the other hand, distinguishes a failure on a server from the "Split Brain Syndrome" when the heartbeat from a server is lost.
+EXPRESSCLUSTER, on the other hand, distinguishes a failure on a server from network partitioning when the heartbeat from a server is lost.
 If the lack of heartbeat is determined to be caused by the server failure, the system performs a failover by activating each resource and rebooting applications on a server running normally.
-When the lack of heartbeat is determined to be caused by the "Brain Split Syndrome," emergency shutdown is executed because protecting data has higher priority over continuity of the operation.
+When the lack of heartbeat is determined to be caused by network partitioning, emergency shutdown is executed because protecting data has higher priority over continuity of the operation.
 Network partitions can be resolved by the following methods: